Nigeria to South Africa Visa Guide: Types, Requirements, and Application Process

 3. Get Documents Translated

 For documents that require translation, only certified translations will be accepted by South African immigration.
-Translayte provides professional translation services that comply with South African standards.
+Translayte offers professional translation services that adhere to South African standards.

 4. Submit Application